-THE PALOUSE is Eastern Washington’s most scenic centerpiece; expansive, colorful and rich in historic detail.
+THE PALOUSE is Eastern Washington’s most scenic centerpiece, expansive, colorful and rich in historic detail.

 Absolutely stunning scenery.

-In this location workshop, we capture the vivid colors and long shadows of sunrise and late day, as well as sunset from a high butte.
+Many have called The Palouse “the Tuscany of America“, and visitors quickly see why.
+In this location workshop, we capture the vivid colors and long shadows of sunrise and late day, as well as a sunrise and sunset from a high butte.
 We explore the region shooting aged rural textures, agro machinery, barns, granaries, wizened trees, livestock and serendipity along the way.
-Dave gives 1-on-1 time to receive dedicated guidance and learn techniques.
-We review images at the end, and Dave demonstrates how he artfully crafts RAW Palouse captures in Lightroom to convey the feel of the original moment.
+Dave gives group guidance as well as 1-on-1 guidance and learn shooting snd visual storytelling techniques, even with smartphones.
+We review images, and Dave demonstrates how he artfully crafts RAW Palouse captures in Lightroom to convey the feel of the original moment.